-Centering– The beginning of class or meditation where you take a few minutes to breathe deeply and get your mind focused on the present activity.
+Centering– The beginning of class where you take a few minutes to breathe deeply and get your mind focused on the present activity.

-Downdog– A pose/posture/asana where you look like an upside-down V. If you have a dog or cat, watch how they stretch after napping.
-Downdog is the human equivalent to these stretches.
-May also be called downward-facing dog.
+Downdog/Downward-facing Dog– A pose/posture/asana where you look like an upside-down V. If you have a dog or cat, watch how they stretch after napping.

-Gentle– Typically a style of hatha yoga where the focus is more on stretching and slow movement.
+Gentle– Typically a style of hatha yoga focused on stretching and slow movement.

-Lotus- This image holds deep significance in the yoga world.
+Lotus- The lotus holds deep significance in the yoga world.
 This flower rises up from the mud and breaks the water’s surface representing your movement from the dark to the enlightened.
-There is a lotus pose used during meditation, and the crown chakra “Sahasrasra” translates to “thousand-petaled lotus.”

 Sun Salutation– A series of twelve poses used to generate heat in the body.
-Traditionally was practiced as the sun was rising, but today is a common practice in power and vinyasa styles of yoga.
+Traditionally practiced as the sun rose, now used extensively in power and vinyasa styles of yoga.

 Meditation– A practice of stilling your body and quieting your mind.
 Meditation can last anywhere from five minutes to thirty.
-The aim of yoga is to free your mind and this is best achieved through the practice of meditation.
+Yoga frees your mind, best achieved through the practice of meditation.

 Poses/Postures— The physical movement in Hatha yoga classes such as warrior one or tree pose.
 Used interchangeably along with asana.

 Restorative– A style of Hatha yoga that allows for complete relaxation.
-Typically postures are supported with blankets, bolsters and props and held for longer durations, five to fifteen minutes.
+Typically postures are supported with blankets, bolsters and props and held for longer durations, anywhere from five to fifteen minutes.

-Yin yoga– A style of Hatha yoga where the postures are held in active stretch while the rest of the body remains relaxed and posture are held for longer duration.
-Popularized by Paul Grilley.
+Yin yoga– A style of Hatha yoga where the postures are held in active stretch while the rest of the body remains relaxed.
+Learn more about yin yoga.

 Yogi- The term for someone (male or female) who practices yoga.